Editorial Style Guide

 Capitalize “Fairfax County,” but “government” is lower case.
 When referring to Fairfax County as “the county,” the “c” in “county” should be lower case as well.

 Capitalize job titles when used immediately before a name.
 Lowercase job titles in other cases.
 Only use a comma if you are using the job title as an identifier

-- Joseph Smith is the assistant director.
+- Jane Smith is the division superintendent.

 Capitalize the following in a title:

-- all nouns
+- All nouns

-- all verbs (including “is,” “are,” and “will be”)
+- All verbs (including “is,” “are,” and “will be”)

-- all words of four or more letters
+- All words of four or more letters

-- the first word or letter: “A Gift for Many”
+- The first word or letter: “A Gift for Many”